nus-cs2103-AY2223S1/tp/docs/index.md

 ![Ui](images/Ui.png)

-**TA-Assist is a desktop application for managing your students' grades.** While it has a GUI (Graphical User Interface), most of the user interactions happen from its CLI (Command Line Interface).
+**TA-Assist is a desktop application for managing your students' grades.** While it has a GUI (Graphical User Interface), most of the user interactions are performed through a CLI (Command Line Interface).

 * If you are interested in using TA-Assist, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested in developing TA-Assist, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.